linux4sam/egt/docs/src/colors.md

 alpha) color by managing the individual color components.
 However, this class also supports at least the HSV and HSL colorspaces, and conversion between the different colorspaces.
 The egt::Pattern class helps with managing a pattern consisting of color steps at specific offsets.
-Also, the egt::experimental::ColorMap class deals with color steps and allows interpolation between the different color steps in any of the supported colorspaces.
+Also, the egt::v1::experimental::ColorMap class deals with color steps and allows interpolation between the different color steps in any of the supported colorspaces.